 ...However, some species will lay mosquito eggs on moist, often-flooded soil in anticipation of the next rise in water.
 Those eggs can survive winter, waiting for spring or summer rains to cover them over.

 ...Eggs left on moist soil can last for up to a year, until the ground is flooded again, before hatching.

-Drats, it doesn't tell how long eggs laid in grass can last before drying into non-viability in dry soil.
-But it does explain why mosquitoes return the following year even if there is dry whether in the last two months of mosquito season.
+It does explain why mosquitoes return the following year after dry whether.
 Hopefully, it's just a bad, wrong rumor going around that mosquito eggs can lie dormant for years in dry weather.
-The article above tells that birds and fish eat the larvae while they're developing in water, but no mention of frogs.
+The article above tells that birds and fish eat the larvae while they're developing in water, but no mention of frogs eating them.

 The webpage below tells that a few drops of cooking oil or dish detergent per square meter of water surface will drown the mosquito larvae (because they can't break through the surface film to breath, and flies landing on the water can't stand on it because the dish soap removes water tension).
 This idea is for your rain barrels or livestock drinking supply.
 The article presents other ideas too.